 I’m not going to do any jokes right here either, because that would be an example of more idle words.
 You see idle words are contrasted to be opposite to “employed” words “productive” words, “active” words or “working” words.
-These are all work and job related terminologies but now they are being related to us in association to what we speak.
+These are all employment, work and job related terminologies but now they are being related to us in association to what we speak.
 God is saying that our words ought to be working for us and not just be idle or lazy.
-How do we have words work for us?
-This is a concept found in the word edification, where we use our words to build up like as in a construction project.
+What we should learn are working words change things.
+God used His working words to change darkness to light in Genesis 1.
+Does God expect us to do the same?
+The answer is Yes!
+So how do we get our words work for us?
+Working words are a concept found in the Bible word “edification”, where we use our words to build up like as in a construction project.
 In the last lesson about Moses’ big mistake, God told Moses to Speak to the Rock and this is an example of working words.
 Instead of obeying Moses spoke to the people and called them rebellious.
 God said to Moses to speak to the Rock and get the answer and instead Moses spoke the problem and did not enter into the Promise Land.
 If you did not read this lesson you should, it is one of the best ones that God has given to me up to this time.
 What Moses did was an example of “Idle Unemployed Words”.
 Instead of using his words to work for him and get the answer, Moses spoke the problem and failed to enter into the promise land.

 People do not understand what God said in Numbers 14:28, that whatever I hear you say that is what I will do to you.
 People do not realize that God is listening to what they say.
 People do not realize that God does to them whatever comes out of their mouths good or evil.
 That is very strong!
 Many times people like to think that God is in complete and total control of everything that happens to them.
 In their thinking they do not believe that they have anything to do with what happens in their lives.
 They believe that it was either bad luck, or just a coincidence, or an accident or just an unfortunate set of circumstances that they are faced with.
 But, God has established and given to us spiritual laws in the Bible and this is one of them that every believer needs to grasp immediately.
 You can very easily discount what God says and what the Bible says.
 But, if you do that it still does not mean that what happened to you is not something that you at least contributed to making it happen.